Why read: This is a detailed guide on how to put together a thank you basket of thoughtful gifts for labor and delivery nurses.

-Delivering a child means putting your and your baby’s life into the hands of the labor and delivery staff.
+Delivering a child means putting your and your baby’s life into the hands of the labor and delivery team.

-And it is more so now, during this pandemic.
+And I felt it even more so during the pandemic.

-So now than ever I feel a huge appreciation for the nurses that will be taking care of me at my most vulnerable and uncertain times.
+Looking back, I feel huge gratitude for the nurses that took care of me at my most vulnerable and uncertain times.

-And while I know no words or acts of appreciation would be enough to express my gratitude for their care, I want to do my best to brighten their day and long night shifts with a small token of attention.
+And while I knew no words or acts of appreciation would’ve been enough to express my gratitude for their relentless work, I wanted to do my best to brighten their day and long night shifts with a small token of attention.

-Do You Have to Get Gifts for Delivery Nurses?
+Do You Have to Get Gifts for Labor and Delivery Nurses?